chinapedia/wikipedia.abstract.en/Page/Camouflage.md

 History

-Octopus_cyaneain_Kona.jpg'' can change colour (and shape) for camouflage]] In ancient Greece, Aristotle (384–322 BC) commented on the colour-changing abilities, both for camouflage and for signalling, of cephalopods including the octopus, in his _Historia animalium_:[1]
+'' can change colour (and shape) for camouflage]] In ancient Greece, Aristotle (384–322 BC) commented on the colour-changing abilities, both for camouflage and for signalling, of cephalopods including the octopus, in his _Historia animalium_:[1]

 Camouflage has been a topic of interest and research in zoology for well over a century.
 According to Charles Darwin's 1859 theory of natural selection, features such as camouflage evolved by providing individual animals with a reproductive advantage, enabling them to leave more offspring, on average, than other members of the same species.
 In his _Origin of Species_, Darwin wrote:

-Variable_Protective_Resemblance_in_Lepidopterous_Pupae.jpg, 1890: swallowtailed moth pupae with camouflage they acquired as larvae]]
+, 1890: swallowtailed moth pupae with camouflage they acquired as larvae]]

 The English zoologist Edward Bagnall Poulton studied animal coloration, especially camouflage.
 In his 1890 book _The Colours of Animals_, he classified different types such as "special protective resemblance" (where an animal looks like another object), or "general aggressive resemblance" (where a predator blends in with the background, enabling it to approach prey).
 His experiments showed that swallowtailed moth pupae were camouflaged to match the backgrounds on which they were reared as larvae.
 Poulton's "general protective resemblance" was at that time considered to be the main method of camouflage, as when Frank Evers Beddard wrote in 1892 that "tree-frequenting animals are often green in colour.
 Among vertebrates numerous species of parrots, iguanas, tree-frogs, and the green tree-snake are examples".
 Beddard did however briefly mention other methods, including the "alluring coloration" of the flower mantis and the possibility of a different mechanism in the orange tip butterfly.
 He wrote that "the scattered green spots upon the under surface of the wings might have been intended for a rough sketch of the small flowerets of the plant [an umbellifer], so close is their mutual resemblance."
 He also explained the coloration of sea fish such as the mackerel: "Among pelagic fish it is common to find the upper surface dark-coloured and the lower surface white, so that the animal is inconspicuous when seen either from above or below."

-PeacockInTheWoods.jpg's 1907 painting _Peacock in the Woods_ depicted a peacock as if it were camouflaged.]]
+'s 1907 painting _Peacock in the Woods_ depicted a peacock as if it were camouflaged.]]

 The artist Abbott Handerson Thayer formulated what is sometimes called Thayer's Law, the principle of countershading.
 However, he overstated the case in the 1909 book _Concealing-Coloration in the Animal Kingdom_, arguing that "All patterns and colors whatsoever of all animals that ever preyed or are preyed on are under certain normal circumstances obliterative" (that is, cryptic camouflage), and that "Not one 'mimicry' mark, not one 'warning color'... nor any 'sexually selected' color, exists anywhere in the world where there is not every reason to believe it the very best conceivable device for the concealment of its wearer", and using paintings such as _Peacock in the Woods_ (1907) to reinforce his argument.
 Thayer was roundly mocked for these views by critics including Teddy Roosevelt.[2]